Juan Pablo Paz

-Juan Pablo Paz (born 1959) is an Argentinian physicist that works in the field of quantum computing.
+Juan Pablo Paz (born 1959) is an Argentinian physicist who works in the field of quantum computing.
 A research scientist currently working at the University of Buenos Aires, he has also worked at the Los Alamos National Laboratory in the United States.

 Biography

 Juan Pablo Paz was born in Buenos Aires in 1959.
-He studied at the University of Buenos Aires, where he got his Master and Ph.D. degrees and then worked as researcher, teacher, and director of the Physics department of his faculty.
+He studied at the University of Buenos Aires, where he got his Master (1984) and Ph.D.
+(1988) degrees.
+He then went for postdoctoral stays to the University of Maryland (1989-1991) and the Los Alamos National Laboratory (1991-1994).
+In 1994 he became associate professor in the Physics Department of the University of Buenos Aires and in 1999 associate professor.
+From 2003 to 2004 he was member of the technical staff at Los Alamos.

+Currently he is full professor in the Physics Department of the University of Buenos Aires, where he leads the Quantum Foundations and Information group.

-He has worked as well in the Los Alamos National Laboratory.
-Between 1984 and 2004 he was married with Silvina Ponce Dawson (who is also a physicist) with whom he had two children.
+Between 1984 and 2004 he was married to Silvina Ponce Dawson (who is also a physicist) with whom he had two children.

+From 2019 to 2023 he was vice secretary of science (secretario de Articulación Científico Tecnológica, Secretary of Scientific and Technological Coordination) in the government of Alberto Fernández.

 Research

-Paz has worked in the quantum theory of error correction, and has developed a number of techniques to correct errors in this kind of computers.
-He has also used quantum computer to simulate chaotic systems, in the context of chaos theory.
+Paz has worked on the quantum theory of quantum error correction, and has developed a number of techniques to correct errors in quantum computers.
+He has also studied how to use quantum computers to simulate chaotic systems, in the context of chaos theory.

 In 2002, alongside César Miguel and Marcos Saraceno, he developed a program that allows efficient spectroscopy and tomography using a quantum computer, establishing for the first time an analogy between these tasks.